yanbin1992/IS5452_project/README.md

 ## Backend folder
 Please notice that the backend code is in folder /Backend.
-You can download the code and deploy the backend service separately.
+You can download the code and deploy the backend service separately following README.md in the folder.